leonbobster/trivago-study-case/README.md

 ## Description

 You don't need any button to analyze text, the app do it on the fly.
 You can add reviews with the form or with a csv file upload.
 The review analyzer is not a real-life application ;-).
-It concatenates adjactives, which are stored in the file as a JS array, with topics and then pass them to **Aho-Corasick** module.
+It concatenates adjactives, which are stored in a file as a JS array, with topics and then pass them to **Aho-Corasick** module.
 More information about algorithm: https://en.wikipedia.org/wiki/Aho%E2%80%93Corasick_algorithm .

 The challenge has been implemented using: